-Last week we shared our secrets for sticking to a budget, in 10 Ways to Save Money on a Garden Remodel.
+We’ve shared our secrets for sticking to a budget before, in 10 Ways to Save Money on a Garden Remodel.
 Now, the flip side: 10 things worth spending money on (culled from the Expert Advice chapter in our new Gardenista book):

 Photography by Matthew Williams for Gardenista except where noted.

 “Stone and brickwork are big-ticket items, but masonry retaining walls, terraces, steps, and paths add timeless beauty to a landscape,” writes Jean Victor, the chapter on Expert Advice: Garden Design in our new Gardenista book.
 “They also give your garden good bones throughout the seasons.”

 Avoid the expensive mistakes that can accompany a slapdash approach to a project.
 Hire a garden designer or landscape architect to help you create a master plan for the garden you envision having in five years, “then use that as a road map to work toward in phases, as your budget allows,” says Jean Victor.

 3. A Great View

 If something is blocking your view—overgrown hedges or a poorly sited tree, for instance—pay to transplant or remove the obstacle.
 Consider burying power lines to get them out of your sightline.